There are 5 questions that you should ask yourself before you start a CPQ (Configure, Price, Quote) implementation.

 - Have you defined your evaluation criteria?

-- Have you evaluated your prospective vendor in a rigid criterion tailor made from your requirements?
+- Have you evaluated your prospective vendor in a rigid criterion tailor-made from your requirements?

-might result in very costly mistakes and do overs.
+might result in very costly mistakes and do-overs.
 If you need to customize the solution after implementation, you’ll need to increase your project budget.
 Applications with scalability issues may need expensive workarounds still resulting in an inefficient implementation.
 A lot of us tend to neglect the real stakeholders while adopting a CPQ tool, the sales reps.
 A clunky inefficient user experience will undoubtedly reduce user adoption, resulting in a crippled ROI.

 At standav, we make sure that our clients understand what they need.
-This is important for us, when a client identifies exactly what they require; translating that to an effective solution is easy.
+This is important for us, when a client identifies exactly what they require; translating that into an effective solution is easy.
 In this article, we will be evaluating in detail the right questions to ask while looking for the right CPQ tool.

 What is your Route to Market?
-Are there any company imposed restrictions?
+Are there any company-imposed restrictions?

 Do you have the right Stakeholders involved in the decision making process?

 Configure, Price, Quote has ripples across many departments.
 For this very reason, the decision about which tool to be adopted and what features are required should be made by a cross-functional team of business and IT stakeholders.
 Key stakeholders to include in this group are those whose departments play a critical role in CPQ programs, including sales, sales ops, finance, product management, pricing teams, operations, and marketing.
 In addition to this, you have to ensure that the team is aligned in a vision of what the organization needs.